desert hillside with sage brush and orange wildflowers

 I’d love to hear in the comments about the small delights that bring you joy.
 Is there something from your childhood that you find you still love?

-Katie Ludlow Rich is a writer and independent scholar focused on 19th and 20th-century Mormon women's history.
-She is the co-writer of the forthcoming book, “Fifty Years of Exponent II,” which includes an original history of the organization and a selected works from the quarterly publication and blog.
-Her article “The Shadow Succession Crisis: Challenging the Claim that Brigham Young Disbanded the Relief Society in 1845” was recently published in the Journal of Mormon History.
+Katie Ludlow Rich is a writer and independent scholar focused on Mormon women's history.
+She is the co-writer of the book, “Fifty Years of Exponent II,” which includes an original history of the organization and a selected works from the quarterly publication and blog.
+Her writing has appeared in the Journal of Mormon History, Dialogue: A Journal of Mormon Thought, and Exponent II.
 She lives in Utah County with her husband, four kids, and two dogs.
-Email at katierich87 at gmail .com
+Email at KatieLudlowRich @gmail dot com

-2 COMMENTS
+2 Responses

 1. I had some strawberries to use up and a potluck luncheon to go to, so I made tapioca, bought some whipping cream and we made ourselves tapioca royales, a Denny’s treat from yesteryears.
 A forgotten pleasure!